louise-hayes-fitz/ilab/Startrek_Homeowners_insurance.md

 ### 1. Coverage for the Structure of the Home
 This part of a policy pays to repair or rebuild a home if it is damaged or destroyed by fire, hurricane, hail, lightning or other disaster listed in the policy.
-It will not pay for damage caused by a flood, earthquake or routine wear and tear.
+It will not pay for damage caused by earthquake or routine wear and tear.
+Flooding coverages depends on the location of the property.
 Most standard policies also cover structures that are not attached to a house such as a garage, tool shed or gazebo.
 Generally, these structures are cov- ered for about 10 percent of the total amount of insurance on the structure of the home.